Theory and modeling of light-matter interactions in chemistry: current and future: Polariton chemistry

 where $\psi_\mu(\br,{\bf q}_\alpha;\bR)$ are the BO wavefunctions analogous to those as outputted in standard electronic structure packages for the ground and excited adiabatic states.
 In this basis, which we will call the adiabatic polaritonic basis to draw a direct connection to the bare electronic case, we will discuss various ways to calculate such polaritonic wavefunctions $\psi_\mu(\br,{\bf q}_\alpha;\bR)$ from \textit{ab initio} calculations in a variety of approaches and levels of approximation.

 In the following three sections, we will explore ways to obtain rigorous nuclear-position-parameterized wavefunctions for the entangled adiabatic electron-photon states $\psi_\mu(\br,{\bf q}_\alpha;\bR)$.
-First a brief description of a direct diagonalization approach (Sec.~\ref{SEC:Direct_DIAG}) with Hamiltonians parameterized with information from standard electronic structure, while the following sections (Secs.~\ref{SEC:scQED_SP} and~\ref{SEC:scQED_CCSD}) will focus on the self-consistent approach toward re-developing the standard many-body schemes in electronic structure theory (\textit{e.g.}, HF, DFT, CCSD, etc.) for the QED Hamiltonian (\textit{e.g.}, QED-HF, QED-DFT, etc.).
+First, a brief description of a direct diagonalization approach (Sec.~\ref{SEC:Direct_DIAG}) with Hamiltonians parameterized with information from standard electronic structure, while the following sections (Secs.~\ref{SEC:scQED_SP} and~\ref{SEC:scQED_CCSD}) will focus on the self-consistent approach toward re-developing the standard many-body schemes in electronic structure theory for the QED Hamiltonian (\textit{e.g.}, QED-HF, QED-DFT, etc.).